gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D68
+Today I installed [Apollo Module](https://github.com/nuxt-community/apollo-module) on my Vue/Nuxt project and tried to make the first query but I didn't manage to make it work.
+It's probably a silly mistake but I'm too tired to find the issue... better hit the bed and check this issue tomorrow with a rested brain :P

 ### R1D67
 Today I kept working on my Vue/Nuxt project.
 I'm still transforming the original website bits into components but now I got to a news section and I have to make the graphQL call to fetch all the elements.
 I started reading the [Vue Apollo](https://github.com/Akryum/vue-apollo) documentation before installing the package.